Death toll rises as violence rocks Gaza, Israel and West Bank | Law-Order

 Death toll rises as violence rocks Gaza, Israel and West Bank

-Israeli planes renewed air strikes in Gaza early on Saturday and Hamas militants responded by firing rockets into Israel as their battle entered a fifth night and U.S. and Arab diplomats sought an end to the violence.
-Palestinian medics said at least four people were killed in one of several air strikes in northern Gaza.
-Residents said Israeli naval boats fired shells from the Mediterranean though none may have hit the strip.
+Israeli planes renewed airstrikes in Gaza early on Saturday and Hamas militants responded by firing rockets into Israel as their battle entered the fifth night and U.S. and Arab diplomats sought an end to the violence.
+Palestinian medics said at least 12 people were killed overnight in airstrikes throughout Gaza.
+Health officials said a woman and her three children were among the dead after their house was hit in a refugee camp.

+The Israeli military said it carried out strikes on a Hamas military intelligence facility and a number of rocket launching sites in northern Gaza.
 The Palestinian religious affairs ministry said Israeli planes destroyed a mosque.
 A military spokesman said the army was checking the report.
-Sirens sounded in two major southern Israeli cities warning of incoming fire from Gaza.
-Hamas claimed responsibility for launching rockets.

-Israel launched day-long attacks on Friday to destroy what it said were several kilometers (miles) of tunnels, launch sites and weapons manufacturing warehouses used by the militants in an effort to halt the rocket attacks.
-Across central and southern Israel, from small towns bordering Gaza to metropolitan Tel Aviv and southern Beersheba, people have adjusted to sirens wailing, radio and TV broadcast interruptions and the beeps of cellphones bearing red alerts that send them rushing for cover.
+Israel launched day-long attacks on Friday to destroy what it said were several kilometers of tunnels, launch sites, and weapons manufacturing warehouses used by the militants in an effort to halt the rocket attacks.
+Across central and southern Israel, from small towns bordering Gaza to metropolitan Tel Aviv and southern Beersheba, people have adjusted to sirens wailing, radio and TV broadcast interruptions, and the beeps of cellphones bearing red alerts that send them rushing for cover.

 Cross-border hostilities between Israel and Palestinian militants in Gaza have been accompanied by violence in mixed communities of Jews and Arabs in Israel.
 Synagogues have been attacked and street fights have broken out, prompting Israel's president to warn of civil war.
 DIPLOMATIC FLURRY